IBM/wiotp-here-tutorial/README.md

     - `WIOTP_ORG_ID`: set to the Organization ID of your Watson IoT Platform service
     - `WIOTP_TYPE_ID`: set to the Name of your device type (e.g., `wiotp-device-type-01`)
     - `WIOTP_DEVICE_ID`: set to the Device ID of your device (e.g., `wiotp-device-01`)
-    - `WIOTP_AUTH_TOKEN`: set to the Authentication Token of your device
+    - `WIOTP_AUTH_TOKEN`: set to the Authentication Token of your device (not the service Authentication Token)

 1. From a terminal: